top of page

 FORMS: Capsules, creams, teas, powder, tinctures, extracts, salves, oils, shampoo, toothpaste, health and beauty products

-No recommended rands available at this time
+No recommended brands available at this time.

-Oral extract - 60 mg daily for up to ten weeks
+• Neem bark oral extract: 60 mg daily for up to ten weeks

-Topical application - up to 2 weeks
+• Topical application: up to 2 weeks

-Oral topical gel up to 6 weeks
+• Oral topical gel: Apply to teeth/gums up to 6 weeks

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose, treat or cure a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 It is essential that you investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant, do not use supplements without discussing it with your healthcare provider.